 Los Angeles-based production designer Daniel Luna for Ponyboy.

-Model Doris Mayday for Ponyboy, with hairstyles by Tony Medina.
+Model Doris Mayday for Ponyboy, with hairstyles by the amazing Tony Medina.

 We were thrilled to photograph beautiful classic pin-up model Doris Mayday in sunny Las Vegas.
 Miss Mayday is a legendary presence in the pin-up/rockabilly world.
 Her new lean California figure looked spectacular in form-fitting dresses and capri pants.
 The stunning redhead had her signature glamorous 1950’s look, all from her own exquistite vintage collection including lurex pieces and outrageous over-the-top sunglasses.
 Our lovely model Doris was shot on location at the magnificent mid-century home of Yoceline “DJ Maybelline” Lizarraga.